-Cahill Goetsch & Perry, P.C. outline important facts about New Jersey FELA laws and how injured railroad workers can pursue claims and receive awards under the FELA system.
+Cahill & Perry, P.C. outline important facts about New Jersey FELA laws and how injured railroad workers can pursue claims and receive awards under the FELA system.

-What is FELA?
+What is the FELA?

-FELA stands for the Federal Employers' Liability Act which was enacted in 1908 by Congress to provide uniform safety standards for those working in the railroad industry, and to provide benefits for railroad workers who suffer on the job injuries due to their employer's negligence.
+FELA stands for the Federal Employers' Liability Act which was enacted in 1908 by Congress to provide safety standards for those working in the railroad industry, and to provide benefits for railroad workers who suffer on the job injuries due to their employer's negligence.

-How does FELA differ from workers compensation?
+How does the FELA differ from workers' compensation?

-The main difference between FELA and workers compensation is that under FELA, a railroad worker must prove negligence on the part of the employer in order to receive compensation, whereas workers compensation benefits are based on a no fault system.
-Another important difference is that benefits in workers compensation claims are generally paid out according to a preset schedule, whereas FELA benefits are awarded according to a jury's decision.
+The main difference between FELA and workers compensation is that under FELA, a railroad worker must prove negligence on the part of the employer in order to receive compensation, whereas workers' compensation benefits are based on a no fault system.
+Another important difference is that benefits in workers' compensation claims are generally paid out according to a preset schedule, whereas FELA benefits are awarded according to a jury's decision.
 The defendant or railroad employer's main defense is usually comparative negligence, meaning that they will attempt to prove the railroad worker had some degree of fault in the injury and therefore his award must be diminished by the percentage of his degree of responsibility for the injury.
-Lastly, when pursing medical treatment in a FELA claim, the worker is free to choose their own doctors and place of treatment, while in workers compensation claims an injured employee is limited to the pre-approved treatment choices of his or her employer.
+Lastly, when pursing medical treatment in a FELA claim, the worker is free to choose their own doctors and place of treatment, while in workers' compensation claims an injured employee is limited to the pre-approved treatment choices of his or her employer.

-Who is eligible under FELA?
+Who is eligible under the FELA?

-How do I claim FELA benefits?
+How do I recover FELA damages?

 Because each case is different and the claims process can be complicated it is wise to consult an experienced New Jersey FELA attorney to help you with your railroad injury claim.

-Process for FELA benefits
+Process for FELA recovery